gnu-octave/pkg-octave-doc/README.md

 ## TODO

-1. Write a C++ implemetaion for parsing texinfo to html to relax the dependency on the rather outdated `texi2html` software.
+1. Write a C++ implementation for parsing texinfo to html to relax the dependency on the rather outdated `texi2html` software.
 3. Rewrite `build_DEMOS` function so that DEMO documentation includes the console output and generated figures just after the line of code